Nilesh-Bhopali-thinkitive/Nilesh-Bhopali-thinkitive/README.md

 🤝 Partner with me to transform your software aspirations into triumphant, precisely executed realities.

 🔧 Boasting a wealth of Node.js expertise and a robust history of steering successful projects.
-Equipped with a talent for orchestrating cross-functional collaboration, ensuring on-time, on-budget project fruition.<br>With a strong leadership foundation and a passion for continuous improvement, I am poised to guide your projects to remarkable achievement, combining innovation with steadfast execution.</h2>
+Equipped with a talent for orchestrating cross-functional collaboration, ensuring on-time, on-budget project fruition.<br>With a strong leadership foundation and a passion for continuous improvement, I am poised to guide your projects to remarkable achievement, combining innovation with steadfast execution.

 ###